yujie-jia/yujie-jia.github.io/_pages/about.md

 As an undergraduate researcher in the early stages of my academic journey, I maintain an open mindset and am enthusiastic about exploring emerging technologies in AI.
 Feel free to contact me if you're interested in discussing or seeking potential collaborations.

+I am a third-year undergraduate student in the School of Software Engineering at South China University of Technology.
+My passion lies in developing intelligent systems that can perceive, understand, and interact with our complex, multi-modal world.
+Currently, my research interests mainly focus on:
+ -->

+Multi-Modal Large Models: Exploring the capabilities and applications of models that integrate various data types.
+My interests involve enhancing model efficiency through token pruning and information compression, developing unified frameworks for video and image generation, and creating architectures that unify multi-modal understanding and generation.
+Diffusion Language Models: Researching novel architectures and applications of diffusion-based models for language.
+Embodied AI: Focusing on foundational models for robotics that leverage force-feedback data to enhance physical interaction.
+AI for Industry (AI+): Investigating the practical application of AI technologies to transform various sectors, including Education, Recruitment, Healthcare, and ERP.
+As an undergraduate researcher in the early stages of my academic journey, I maintain an open and curious mindset.
+I am always enthusiastic about exploring emerging technologies and innovative applications.
+Feel free to contact me if you are interested in discussing or exploring collaborations.

 Research
 ------